 - 1. Cash.
-Cash is acceptable in any form. - Pledges.
+Cash is acceptable in any form. - a.
+Pledges.
 Verbal pledges will not be recognized or recorded until either a signed pledge agreement or a letter of intent is received by the College Fund (either print or email).
 Pledge terms will be approved on a case by case basis, with approval required by the College Fund. - 2.
 Tangible Personal Property.
 All other gifts of tangible personal property shall be examined in light of the following criteria: - a.
 Does the property fulfill the mission of the College Fund? - b.
 Is the property marketable? - c.
 Are there any undue restrictions on the use, display or sale of the property? - d.
-Are there any carrying costs for the property?
+Are there any carrying costs for the property? - e.
+Are there any significant risks or liabilities associated with owning the property?

-The College Fund shall make the final determination on the acceptance of other tangible property gifts.
+The College Fund shall make the final determination on the acceptance of any other tangible personal property gifts.